Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 I think to start with, I will leave most of the code as synchronous, just to get it working.
 When I have the code working, then I can work on making it asynchronous.

+Had to remove the asyncronous code to make it run straight.
+So, need to work on getting that correct.
+Hhhhhmmmmmmm!

+Breaks all of the unit tests converting to synchronous code for now.

 ##### Third problem: